 But it's also apparent that some kids love reading.
 Some kids love reading so much, in fact, that they'd rather read than just about anything else.
 The difference between the kids who hate reading and the kids who love it may have a lot to do with their different personalities, but there is something else at work, something very simple.

 Kids who love to read learned early on that reading was something that many people do for pleasure, and they were exposed to books that gave them pleasure.
 Kids who don't like to read haven't (yet) discovered that reading can be fun.
 They haven't met the right books, or are told the books that do give them pleasure are bad.
+And true, some children have more difficulty in developing reading skills.
 A couple of strategies for parents to get kids to read would be to let kids pick their own books: books that are fun, and even books that are easy.

 - slide 2 of 4